ibm-apiconnect/sample-orders-api/README.md

  - Click “Edit API” which takes you to the API editor where you can make updates, publish and test your API.

 ### Step 3.
 Explore the API definition
+This is the API Editor where you can view and edit API definitions (REST, SOAP and GraphQL).
+With the tree navigation structure you can easily drill down to each specific Open API object within the document.

   - Click the “Design” tab on the top.
 Details about  your API definition, “API specifications”, and “Path” are presented on the left hand side navigation.
   - Navigate to the “Gateway” tab to view the assembly flow for the API
     - **order lookup**: invoke policy which calls the order fulfillment system to retrieve the order details for the provided order number such as “order status” ,“ shipping carrier” and “tracking number”